rebejellis/hugo-docs-website/docs/choose-your-model2.md

 When selecting a model, several key factors come into play.
 Here's a breakdown of what to consider:

 <details><summary>Use Case Specificity</summary>
 Determine the specific tasks or projects you intend to use the model for.
-Different models may excel in various domains, such as general writing, technical content, or creative endeavors.
+Different models may excel in various domains, such as general writing, technical content, or creative endeavors.</details>
-<summary>Word/Docs</summary>
+<details<summary>Word/Docs</summary>

 - **Writing and Editing Copy**: Determine if your primary task involves drafting new content or refining existing text.
 Some models excel at generating fresh content, while others are better suited for editing and refining.</details>